jaanga/sp500/README.md

 * Highlight your own and others portfolios
 * Display bounding boxes around the symbols in a particular industry sector

-### 3D Display
-* Display trails of the movements of symbols
-* Lights and shadows tracks sun position

 ### Heads-Up Display